ankidroid/Anki-Android-Backend/docs/ARCHITECTURE.md

 `BackendFactory.getBackend()` is used by AnkiDroid to get a `Backend` instance with translations set to the language currently configured by the user.

-The returned backend has a boolean legacySchema property, which is set to `BackendFactory.defaultLegacySchema`.

-When set to the default of true, collections are not upgraded on opening, and they remain in the legacy schema 11 format that AnkiDroid's legacy code expects.
-Many backend methods require the schema to be updated, so when this setting is enabled, the backend can effectively only be used for DB access, and a few routines that do not require an open collection to operate.

-When set to false, collections are upgraded to the latest schema on opening, allowing full use of backend functionality.
-This setting has not received much testing yet.
-To change it, see TESTING.md

 ## Error handling

 The API `rslib-bridge` exposes is defined in `rsdroid`'s NativeMethods.kt: